umang91/umang91/README.md

 Services, Mi Push Service, InApp Messaging, Real-Time Messaging, Geofencing, etc. These SDK have a combined Monthly Active User base of more than 250 million.

-Apart from Native Android have shipped SDKs for frameworks like Cordova, React-Native, Flutter, Unity, Xamarin.
+Along with Native Android have experience in building and shipping SDKs for cross platform framework like React-Native, Flutter, Cordova, Unity, Xamarin.